osmond-lab/spacetrees/README.md

 - Plot
 	- make virtual environment accessible in Jupyter notebook with `python -m ipykernel install --name $myenv --user` and `venv2jup`
 	- TODO: some may need to install Jupyter?
-	- open the Jupyter notebook plot.ipynb.
+	- open the Jupyter notebook plots.ipynb.
 I do this through my server's JupyterHub, https://jupyter.scinet.utoronto.ca/
 	- run the code (command+enter to execute a cell)
 	- TODO: more details needed
 - Get in touch!